CS157A-Team-5/CS157A-Team-5/README.md

 Groups can set up meetings at certain parks, which will be stored in our database as a relationship that can later be expanded to have reccurring meets.

 ### Likes (Pet-to-Treat)
-The database will store which treats have been defined as something that a given pet likes.
+To help match pets with new friends and to suggest parks to owners, the database will store which treats have been defined by their owner as something that a given pet likes.

 ### Sells (Park-to-Treat)
 Parks can have vending machines or be near stores that sell treats.
 This can be added by owners who notice a treat being sold, and will be added to this relationship to be shown to other users.